 Your caffeine plan

-To supplement caffeine for a prolonged period, take 100 – 200 mg twice a day, for a daily dose range of 200 – 400 mg.
+To supplement caffeine for a prolonged period, take 100 – 200 mg once or twice a day, for a daily dose range of 100 – 400 mg.
 People not used to caffeine should start at the low end of the dosage range, such as Ladder Energy, which only uses 100mg per serving.
 Just rmember: using caffeine in the evening can disrupt your sleep.

 Your Coleus Forskohlii Plan

 Coleus forskohlii supplementation should not last longer than twelve weeks.
-More research is needed to determine the long-term effects of Coleus forskohlii supplementation, but it’s important to mention that short-term use has been shown to be safe.
+More research is needed to determine the long-term effects of Coleus forskohlii supplementation, but short-term use has been shown to be safe.